-Intangible assets represent costs incurred to obtain the right of use to properties leased from the principal tenant (key money).
-These assets are amortized over the respective term of the lease contracts.
+Intangible assets represent costs incurred to obtain the right of use to properties leased from the principal tenant (key money) and computer software.
+These assets are amortized over the respective term of the lease contracts or useful lives.

 Provision for obsolete and slow-moving inventory